rhomobile/rhomobile-docs/eb/en/edge/api/printing.md

 ### connect()
-Connect to a printer using default options.
+**Connect to a printer using default options**.
 Works asynchronously; use callback to check the result.
-If connection is successful printer state and properties are automatically updated.
-NB: default options are defined by printer SDK and platform and may vary between different devices.
+If connection is successful printer state and properties are automatically updated. **Note: Default options are defined by printer SDK and platform and may vary between different devices.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>